NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

 You are now logged in as <your.email@example.com> and should be able to continue in your ssh session.
 ```

-(where your.email@example.com should be your actual email used for DSP).
+(where `your.email@example.com` should be your actual email used for DSP).

 Once you get that, you can go back to the terminal, pressing return there should
-advance and allow your ssh client to connect your actual virtual machine.
+advance and allow your SSH client to connect your actual virtual machine.

 But since it's a completely new machine, we don't have a way of verifying the
 public key for it, so we'll need to go by faith here.